znicolaou/snakingoscillators/README.md

   --symmetrize SYM     Symmetrize the coupling.
 1 for symmetric, 0 for chiral.
 Default 0.
 ```

+To generate the initial limit cycles, run the SLURM script `sbatch sweep.sh`, which will take an hour or so to complete.
+After the jobs complete, run the script `./makecycles.py` to generate the starting data for the AUTO continuation.
+To generate the main numerical continuation results, submit the SLURM script `sbatch job.sh`, which will take over a day to complete.
+After the job completes, run `./makesteadys.sh` and `sbatch steadyjob.sh` to find and numerically continue the steady states visited by the heteroclinic cycles (these jobs run in a few minutes).
+Some solution branches generated in the continuation are neutrally stable invariant limit cycles, which possess symmetry-constrained unity Floquet multipliers.
+These solution branches exhibit spurious bifurcations and are difficult to continue.
+The script `invariant.auto` contains code for tracking the number of neutrally stable multipliers.
+Run `./makeinvariant.sh` to run the script on the exeplary branch in the manuscript.
+The Jupyter notebook `plotjanus.ipynb` contains code to plot and animate solutions.

 ## Pendula arrays
 The `pendula` directory contains a script a Python script `pendula.py` contains to numerically integrate an array of parameterically driven pendula.
 Running `./pendula.py --help` produces the following usage message: